 As the trial is designed to yield results as soon as possible, a blinded statistician will conduct interim analyses after every 250 participants have been followed for 28-days.
 At maximum, we will randomise 1000 participants implying there will be 3 interim analyses.
 The alpha values for the 3 interim analyses and the final analysis are 0.000015, 0.003045, 0.018323, 0.044003, respectively as by the O'Brien-Fleming bounds, which preserves type I error at the usual 5% (33).
 At each analysis time-point, a Wilcoxon test will be employed to compare the groups on the primary outcome.
-The trial will be stopped early if the alpha cut-off is crossed at an interim analysis.
+The trial will be stopped early if the alpha cutoff is crossed at an interim analysis.
 The trial has 85% power to detect a 15% relative reduction in 28-day mortality combined with a 10% reduction in time on life support among the survivors.
-If the true effect is as described in the power analysis, we have 19% probability of stopping at the second interim analysis (i.e. after 750 participants), and 38% probability of running the trial to the full 1000 participants.
+If the true effect is as described in the power analysis, we have 19% probability of stopping at the second interim analysis, 42% probability of stopping at the third interim analysis (i.e. after 750 patients), and 38% probability of running the trial to the full 1000 participants.